Carbon Credits Market

 Carbon Credit Markets

 Carbon credit markets trade “carbon credits,” which are units that represent an emission reduction, avoidance or removal equivalent to one metric ton of carbon dioxide (tCO2e), generated through voluntarily implemented mitigation activities.
-Emission reductions can be generated, for instance, by destroying methane generated at landfills.
+Emission reductions can be generated, for instance, by destroying methane generated in landfills.
 Carbon credits can also represent carbon dioxide removals from the atmosphere, such as sequestering carbon through afforestation or directly capturing carbon from the air and storing it.
 Demand for credits can come from liable entities meeting compliance obligations (under ETSs or carbon taxes that allow the use of offsets), countries meeting Nationally Determined Contribution (NDC) targets under the UNFCCC, corporates purchasing credits to meet voluntary climate commitments.

 As a country considers engaging in carbon markets, it must evaluate several factors including potential revenue generation, co-benefits, and long-term advantages, while weighing these against risks such as failing to achieve NDC targets, socio-economic impacts, and reputational concerns.